zpok3/Waters-of-Life/README.md

 Example: `C:\Modding\Wabbajack`

 2. Place the downloaded Wabbajack.exe in this folder and run it.
 3. Select `Install from Disk` in the Wabbajack app.
-You will have to manually select where you downloaded the wabbajack file in the `Target Modlist` box.
+You will have to manually select where you downloaded the .wabbajack file in the `Target Modlist` box.
 4. In **Installation Location**, select a folder that is not:
   * The Steam folder,
   * Any default Windows folders,